yogi-68/Teen-Patti-react/docs/features/DUAL_CURRENCY_SYSTEM.md

 ## Support & FAQs

-**Q: Can I convert coins to cash?**
+**Q: Can I convert trial to cash?**
 A: No, they are completely separate currencies.

-**Q: What happens when my coins run out?**
+**Q: What happens when my trial run out?**
-A: You must switch to Cash Mode to continue playing.
+A: You must switch to Token Mode to continue playing.

 **Q: Can I buy more coins?**
-A: No, coins are free and can't be purchased.
-Use Cash Mode for continued play.
+A: No, trial are free and can't be purchased.
+Use Token Mode for continued play.

-**Q: Is there a limit on cash deposits?**
+**Q: Is there a limit on token deposits?**
 A: Minimum ₹10, no maximum (subject to payment gateway limits).

-**Q: How do I withdraw my cash winnings?**
+**Q: How do I withdraw my token winnings?**
 A: Contact admin for withdrawal requests.

 ---